 Because of its anti-inflammatory and laxative components, another aloe vera benefit is its ability to help with digestion.
-Aloe vera juice helps digestion, normalizes acid/alkaline and pH balance, lessens yeast formation, encourages digestive bacteria and regularizes bowel processing.
+Juice from the plant helps digestion, normalizes acid/alkaline and pH balance, lessens yeast formation, encourages digestive bacteria and regularizes bowel processing.

-Aloe vera has been used to soothe and heal stomach ulcers because it has antibacterial agents and natural healing properties that can restore the stomach lining back to health.
+Aloe vera juice has also been used to soothe and heal stomach ulcers because it has antibacterial agents and natural healing properties that can restore the stomach lining back to health.

 7. Boosts the Immune System

 The enzymes present in aloe vera break down the proteins that we eat into amino acids and turn the enzymes into fuel for every cell in the body, which enables the cells to function properly.
 The bradykinase in aloe vera stimulates the immune system and kills infections.
 Zinc is also an important component in this beneficial plant — making it a great natural tool for combating zinc deficiency.